sundarigari/LearnK8/certification.md

 Even when the pod Ready condition is true the web application or db application could still be not ready (warming up state)

 ## readinessProbes (for terminated containers)
-To solve this you need to add readinessProbes in the pod definition files.
+To solve this you need to add readinessProbes in the pod definition files under spec.

     spec:
         readinessProbe:
             httpGet:
                 path: /api/ready
                 port: 8080
+            initialDelaySeconds: 10
+            periodSeconds: 5  # how often to probe
+            failureThresholds: 8 # Total number of attempts. default is 3
     spec:
         readinessProbe:
             tcpSocket:
                 port:
+            initialDelaySeconds: 10
+            periodSeconds: 5
+            failureThresholds: 8 # default is 3
     spec:
         readinessProbe:
             command: